punjabcanalchd/sdso-backend/README.md

-# PWRDA Backend
+# SDSO Backend

-Laravel backend service for the PWRDA project.
+Laravel backend service for the SDSO project.

 ## Features